Not Cleared Direct

 Risk

-DEN240062 is an FDA 510(k) submission for the Minder System.
-This device is classified as a Sub-scalp Implanted Electroencephalogram System For Remote Patient Monitoring (Class II - Special Controls, product code SEM).
+DEN240062 is an FDA 510(k) submission (not cleared) for the Minder System.
+Classified as Sub-scalp Implanted Electroencephalogram System For Remote Patient Monitoring (product code SEM), Class II - Special Controls.

 Submitted by Epi-Minder Pty, Ltd. (Melbourne, AU).
-The FDA issued a Not Cleared (DENG) decision on April 17, 2025.
+The FDA issued a Not Cleared (DENG) decision on April 17, 2025 after a review of 181 days.

 Submission Details